RokLenarcic/memento/doc/motivation.md

 #### Lexically scoped (request) cache

-A lot of the time the validity of cache data has nothing to do with time or count, but you want to get the cached number within a certain live scope such as request.
+A lot of the time the validity of cache data has nothing to do with time or count, but you want to get the cached data within a certain live scope such as request.

 This is a very important feature.

+#### Tagged evictions

+I need the capability to evict items based on a tag.
+If I have 100 memoized functions in a project that cache parts of a Person entity, then I want a command like 'evict all info in connection with person 4', which should evict multiple entries in multiple memoized caches.

 ## Nice to have features